 International recognition in research

-With more than 1100 staff and research students and external funding of around £60 million per year, the College of Life Sciences is one of the largest and most productive research institutes in Europe.
-Our reputation is genuinely global and is reflected in the fact that researchers in our laboratories represent no fewer than 62 different nationalities.
+With almost 900 staff and research students and external funding of around £50 million per year, the College of Life Sciences is one of the largest and most productive research institutes in Europe.
+Our reputation is genuinely global and is reflected in the fact that researchers in our laboratories represent no fewer than 61 different nationalities.
 Yet Dundee is no ivory tower.
 Our research is having a major impact on the economy of Tayside by stimulating the regional biotechnology industry which currently accounts for 16% of the local economy.
 We collaborate with the world’s major pharmaceutical and biotechnology companies in the fight against diseases such as cancer, diabetes, rheumatoid arthritis and tropical diseases.
 Our Drug Discovery Unit is actively developing drugs for the treatment of neglected tropical diseases including malaria, leishmaniasis, Chagas' disease, African sleeping sickness and tuberculosis and translating innovative drug targets in oncology, eczema, type-2 diabetes, anti-bacterials and anti-virals.
 Our Microbiology and Plant Sciences research groups are involved in major environmental issues like the development of new bio-fuels and bio-energy generation.